martmannupb/AmoebotSim-2.0/Documentation/user_guide/usage/init.md

 In the following, we will cover the areas that are relevant in Init Mode.
 Many of the UI elements are also visible in Simulation Mode and will be covered on the corresponding page.

+> [!NOTE]
+> If you place the cursor on a UI element like a button or slider and do not move it for one second, a **tooltip** will be displayed.
+> Use this feature to easily explore and learn the simulator's UI without having to consult the documentation.

 ## Central Area